 Regions Affected by El Niño and Other Patterns in the Atmosphere

-Cycles such as El Niño and La Niña events and seasonal monsoons in India may change as climate warms.
-Scientists are still trying to improve models of these events, so predictions of how they may change in the future is somewhat speculative.
+Cycles such as El Niño and La Niña events and seasonal monsoons in India may change as the climate warms.
+Scientists are still trying to improve models of these events, so predictions of how they may change in the future are somewhat speculative.
 Disruptions of the normal patterns, particularly of the monsoons, could affect many millions of people in areas like India and Bangladesh.
 El Niño and La Niña affect the Pacific Ocean and surrounding areas, but scientists are discovering that they also may have an influence on other areas of the world as well.

 The Polar Regions

 The Arctic and parts of Antarctica are warming much more quickly than the global average, a trend that is expected to continue.
 The extent of sea ice in the Arctic Ocean has been decreasing rapidly.
-Some models project complete loss of sea ice in the summertime in the Arctic by the middle of the 21st Century.
+Some models project a complete loss of sea ice in the summertime in the Arctic by the middle of the 21st Century.
 Glaciers and ice sheets in Antarctica and Greenland are melting too.

 Permafrost (frozen ground) usually provides a solid platform for buildings and roadways in the Arctic.
 It is solid enough for animals like caribou to migrate over.
 But thawing permafrost creates mushy ground, disrupting wildlife and human activities.
-Also, thawing of permafrost releases methane, a powerful greenhouse gas.
+Also, the thawing of permafrost releases methane, a powerful greenhouse gas.